 Acting as a mirror

-Whereas wellbeing visions set out the desired destination, the purpose of wellbeing measurement frameworks is to act as a mirror and to enable a comparison of desired outcomes with current performance.
+Whereas wellbeing visions (Module 5) set out the desired destination, the purpose of wellbeing measurement frameworks (this module) is to act as a mirror and to enable a comparison of desired outcomes with current performance.
 Wellbeing measurement frameworks concretise the wellbeing vision, by specifying ‘what good looks like’ for each of the desired high-level outcomes and by painting a picture of how current outcomes are tracking against this.
 In turn, this enables the identification of priorities for change as well as strengths to build on.

 Several governments have used their wellbeing measurement frameworks to identify overarching wellbeing priorities, which in turn shapes government decisions about budgets and policy development more generally.